ashhhlynn/ramen-shop-app/README.md

 # Yume

 ## Description
-A mock takeout ordering Single Page Application for a Japanese restaurant.
-This app uses a Rails API backend and vanilla JavaScript frontend, utilizing Fetch API to complete CRUD actions.
+A mock takeout ordering Single Page Application for a Japanese restaurant built with a Rails API backend and vanilla JavaScript frontend, utilizing Fetch API to complete CRUD actions.
 A user can view menus by category, add and remove menu items from a shopping cart, and submit orders.
 Styled with Bootstrap 5 and CSS.

 ## Backend Model Relationships
 <a id="rel"></a>